-It is a massive step in any business to decide to take on a member of staff and therefore the responsibility of paying them each month.
+The issue of trust comes up so many times in business.
+Trusting staff is hard from the outset.
+It is a massive step for any business who decides to take on a member of staff and therefore the responsibility of paying them each month.
 Most start up business owners will have been in the position of having to pay their staff before they pay themselves, I know I have!

 So what happens next?